phaserjs/phaser/README.md

 * You can now pass a TilemapLayer as a Texture to a TileSprite.
 A limitation of this is that if you pass it to a TileSprite it will make a fill pattern from the TilemapLayer at that instant it's passed, and it won't keep track of the layer in future should it update (thanks @jdnichollsc #1989)
 * Camera has a new property: `lerp`.
 This is a Point object, that allows you to control the amount of horizontal and vertical smoothing to be applied to the camera when it tracks a Sprite.
 It works both with and without deadzones, and is turned off by default.
 Set it to low values such as 0.1 for really smooth motion tracking (thanks to @WombatTurkey for the idea of adding this)
 * Camera.shake is a new function that creates a camera shake effect.
 You can specify the intensity, duration and direction of the effect.
 You can also set if it should shake the camera out of bounds or not.
+* Camera.flash is a new function that makes the camera 'flash' over the top of your game.
+It works by filling the game with the solid fill color specified, and then fading it away to alpha 0 over the duration given.
+This is great for things like hit effects.
+You can listen for the Camera.onflashComplete Signal.
+* Camera.fade is a new function that makes the camera fade to the color given, over the course of the duration specified.
+This is great for things like transitioning from one State to another.
+You can listen for the Camera.onFadeComplete Signal.
+* Camera.resetFX resets any active FX, such as a fade or flash and immediately clears it.
+Useful to calling after a fade in order to remove the fade from the Stage.
+* Phaser.Camera.ENABLE_FX is a const that controls if the Camera FX are available or not.
+It's `true` by default, but if you set it to `false` before boot then it won't create the Graphics object required to process the effects.

 ### New Arcade Physics Features